-Measures, solutions, and recommendations described in the action plan can provide a base for a more efficient marine litter management in the Azores and Portugal Mainland aquaculture.
+Measures, solutions, and recommendations described in the action plans can provide a base for a more efficient marine litter management in the Azores and Portugal Mainland aquaculture, the Canaries, and the others European sea basins.

 1. Introduction

 Every year, millions of litter tonnes end up in the ocean worldwide, posing environmental, economic and health problems.
 It is estimated that over 150,000 - 500,000 tonnes of macroplastics and between 70,000-130,000 tonnes of microplastics are dumped in the sea every year only by Europei.
 Ocean-based sources account for 20% of this plastic pollutionii, such as overboard discharges from ships, and fishing and aquaculture gear abandoned, lost, or otherwise discarded.